 What determines the quality of the diamond Cut?
 In other words, what makes an artisan professional in creating a perfect cut from another mid-pro artisan?

-We’ve said a lot before that cut is the most influencing factor in light reflection through a diamond, as you see in the image here, when a diamond is cut to ideal proportions, light gets reflected very well, on the contrary, a poor cut results in light going through the diamond and exit from the other sides.
+We’ve said a before that Cut is the most influencing factor in light reflection through a diamond, as you see in the image here, when a diamond is cut to ideal proportions, light gets reflected very well, on the contrary, a poor cut results in light going through the diamond and exit from the other sides.

 That’s why we always insist on investing the most on an ideal or very good cut, more that any other diamond characteristic.